Zhao Zongqi: Western Theater (Tibet and China-India border)

 In April 1992, he was transferred to the Tibet Military District as the commander of the 52nd Mountain Infantry Brigade.
 The 52nd Brigade was one of the first division-to-brigade units in the People's Liberation Army.
 He was stationed in Tibet until 2003 to manage the 52nd Brigade.
 During this period, he insisted on strengthening the construction of border outposts in Tibet (Sino-Indian border dispute), advocated large-scale military training within the army and improved the combat readiness and exercise capabilities of the 52nd Brigade.
 In 1998, he was promoted to deputy chief of staff of the Tibet Military District, and soon became its chief of staff.
 In July 2001, he was promoted from deputy army officer to major general.

 At the end of 2003, Zhao Zongqi was appointed as the deputy commander of the Chongqing Garrison Command.
 In October 2004, he was transferred to the 14th Army as its commander.
 In September 2007, he was appointed as the commander of the 13th Army.
 In 2008, he was transferred to the Jinan Military Region as its chief of staff.
 In November 2012, he was appointed the commander of the Jinan Military Region, becoming the youngest commander of a military region at the time.
 On July 31, 2015, he was promoted to the rank of general.

 On February 1, 2016, Zhao was named commander of the re-organized Western Theater Command, the largest theatre command of China, and served in this position till December 2020.
 He oversaw the Western Theatre during the 2017 China–India border standoff and 2020 China–India skirmishes.

 In December 2020, Zhao Zongqi retired due to age and was replaced by Zhang Xudong as commander of the Western Theater Command.

 On October 1, 2019, he had led the flag formation at the military parade celebrating the 70th anniversary of the People's Republic of China.

 Political career

 Zhao was a member of the 13th National People's Congress, 14th National Committee of the Chinese People's Political Consultative Conference (Standing Committee), 17th National Congress of the Chinese Communist Party and the 18th and 19th Central Committees of the Chinese Communist Party.

 On February 28, 2021, he was appointed vice-chairperson of the National People's Congress Foreign Affairs Committee.

+On August 26, 2026, he was removed as deputy director of the Ethnic and Religious Affairs Committee and has his membership to the 14th National Committee of the Chinese People's Political Consultative Conference revoked.